oliviaa15/smart-finance-assistant/README.md

 ```

 ## Step 3: Run All Python Cells
+Make sure `sample_transactions.csv` is in the same directory as `starter_notebook.ipynb` before running the notebook.

+The notebook uses:

+pd.read_csv("sample_transactions.csv")
 Run all implementation cells in order:
 - Data loading
 - Spending analysis